It’s not just your lawn. There are hundreds of types of grasses. The kinds that often trigger allergies include:

 Grasses tend to start growing in the early spring.
 In the late spring and early summer, they release pollen into the air.
 The wind can carry it for miles.

-Grass pollen is fine and powdery.
-You may not see pollen in the air.
+Grass pollen is microscopic.
+You may not see it in the air.
 But if you're allergic, your body may react even to small amounts.

 Dry, windy days.
 Wind carries pollen in the air, especially when it's dry and sunny.
 When it's cold or damp, pollen counts are usually lower.

-Eating certain foods.
-If you're allergic to grasses, your allergy symptoms are more likely to be triggered by particular fruits and vegetables that have proteins like those in pollen.
-Celery, melons, peaches, oranges, and tomatoes may trigger an itchy skin rash.
+Certain foods.
+If you're allergic to grasses, your symptoms are more likely to be triggered by particular fruits and vegetables that have proteins like those in pollen.
+Fresh celery, melons, peaches, oranges, and tomatoes may give you an itchy feeling in your mouth.

-Unmowed grass.
+Unmowed lawn.
 Most types of grass release pollen only when they grow tall.
 The pollen comes from a feathery flower that grows at the top.
-If you keep your lawn mowed, the grass is less likely to release pollen.
+If you keep your lawn mowed, it's less likely to release pollen.
 But Bermuda grass and some other types can still release the sneezy stuff even if you keep it short.

-Avoiding triggers.
-Take steps to limit your exposure to grass pollen.
+Avoid your triggers.
 Close windows on windy, summer days.
-Wear a mask when gardening.
+Wear a mask when you garden.

-Treatment.
-Both OTC and prescription medications can help ease or prevent allergy symptoms.
+Treat it.
+Both over the counter and prescription medications can help ease or prevent allergy symptoms.
 Allergy shots or tablets or drops you take by mouth are another option that doctors call immunotherapy.
 It can ease, and sometimes end, your grass allergies.